own-boldsbrain/medusa-b2b/README.md

 And enter the necessary environment variables in the file.

-4\.
-Rename the template environment variables of Medusa storefront:
+4. Rename the template environment variables of Oceano Solar Shopping storefront:

 ```bash
 cd b2b-storefront